As winter drew nigh, I passed many happy hours in Essex House.

 What things I heared in that house!
 Viz:

-Essex was ill, troubled by the Irish flux [dysentery].
-Troubled by the Queen Puss flux, more like.
+Essex was ill, troubled by the Irish looseness [dysentery].
+Troubled by the Queen Puss looseness, more like.

 Old Lady Walsing-Em had begged the Queen that Essex might write to her daughter the Lady Essex, new delivered of a she-brat.
 Queen Puss was in no haste to grant that favour.

 Onlie one lady at Court stood firm for Essex, and she endured much from Queen Puss.
 May her name be praised!
-But I, having no tablet [notebook] on which to set her name down, straightway forgot it.
+But I, without a tablet [notebook] on which to set her name down, have clean forgot it.
 This lady had served the Queen for many years and durst say more than most.
-And that others might know her thoughts, she dressed all in black.
+And she dressed all in black, that others might know her thoughts.

 Black is a colour of grief for men and women.
 (Their ways are strange.)

 There was politick talk in Essex House, which the Pretty Penny loved as much as our mistress did.
 Though some say that’s not seemly in a woman.